CumulusNetworks/docs/content/guides/nvidia-air/Custom-Topology.md

 ### Building a Custom Topology

 To build a custom topology, reach out to your local NVIDIA Solutions Architect as they can take the exported topology.dot file and get it loaded into Air.
-If you don't know who you're local Solutions Architect is, contact NVIDIA Air Support.com for assistance by clicking `Report an issue`.
+If you don't know who you're local Solutions Architect is, contact NVIDIA Air Support for assistance by clicking `Report an issue`.

 {{<img src="/images/guides/nvidia-air/ReportAnIssue.png" >}}